 Measuring bounce rates with open rates will give you a clearer picture of the efficiency of your subscribers.
 If you have many hard bounces, the list can be full of invalid email addresses, outdated email addresses, or addresses with errors in them.

 You can proactively minimize the bounce rate by enabling a double opt-in, which requires subscribers to check their email addresses and confirm that they wish to receive emails from the brand.
-Double opt-in is a smart way to help maintain better quality email lists and reduced bounce rates.
+Double opt-in is a smart way to help maintain better quality email lists and reduced bounce rates but sometimes it may affect by internet service providers.

 6. Conversion rate